libtcod/python-tcod/docs/glossary.rst

         memory management, pickle-able objects, and `numpy` array attributes in most objects.

-        The `numpy` attributes in particular can be used to dramatically speed up the performance of your program compared to using :term:`libtcodpy`.
+        The `numpy` functions in particular can be used to dramatically speed up the performance of a program compared to using :term:`libtcodpy`.

     python-tdl
         `tdl` is a high-level wrapper over :term:`libtcodpy` although it now uses :term:`python-tcod`, it doesn't do anything that you couldn't do yourself with just :term:`libtcodpy` and Python.

+        It included a lot of core functions written in Python that most definitely shouldn't have been.  `tdl` was very to use, but the cost was severe performance issues throughout the entire module.
+        This left it impractical for any real use as a roguelike library.

         Currently no new features are planned for `tdl`, instead new features are added to `libtcod` itself and then ported to :term:`python-tcod`.